 How to Stop Messages Sound Effects Playing in Mac OS X

 With Messages app on the Mac now able to send and receive SMS texts messages alongside iMessages from the iPhone, amongst other configured chat protocols, it’s easy to stay in touch, but it’s also easy get overwhelmed or annoyed by the sound of incoming messages while you’re trying to do other work on the computer.
-While you can mute Notification Center alert sounds, or toggle Do Not Disturb mode on for a universal relief from all alerts on the Mac, a more appropriate solution is to disable the sounds that Messages for OS X makes.
+While you can mute Notification Center alert sounds, or toggle Do Not Disturb mode on for a universal relief from all alerts on the Mac, a more appropriate solution is to disable the sounds that Messages for Mac OS makes.

-Disable All Sounds from Messages on Mac
+How to Disable All Sounds from Messages on Mac

 Turning off ALL Messages for Mac sound effects mutes the entire application and all interactions within it, including sending and receiving messages, new message sounds, and whatever other sound effects are made from the application.
 This is done through the apps preference panel and is a quick settings toggle:

 - From the Messages for Mac application, pull down the primary “Messages” menu and choose “Preferences”

 - From the General tab, uncheck the box for “Play sound effects”